 The lawn has been modeled as a rectangle and two semi-circles.
 What error has occurred?
 Can we refine the model?
 (Possibly by placing a quarter circle on the bottom right-hand corner).
 Do the measurements help you calculate how much water is wasted?

 To aid in their work, I created a scale diagram of the yard.
 I then created three different worksheets--each has a different size scale drawing on it.
 This creates three unique scales within the classroom.
 As a group, we will try the first placement together.
 We'll draw the sprinkler and create triangles to calculate the distances to the furthest points.
 The longest of these must be the radius of the sprinkler circle.

 I will then send the students out into groups to discover a more efficient placement.
 If they are going to communicate with one-another, they will have to convert using their scales.
 For example, "We placed ours 3 inches down and 2 from the left" won't work if a group has a different scale factor on their diagram.

 At the end, I will construct a table of results to see which group indeed maximized the efficiency.

 To follow up, I created two other "yards" complete with measurements.
 I will ask the same question.
 One involves the possibility of introducing trigonometry and the other has students explore the idea of circumcircles.
-Both of these diagrams along with the video, measurement picture, yard diagram and the three worksheets are posted for download on my wiki page.
+Both of these diagrams along with three worksheets can be downloaded here.

 This is hopefully the first video embodiment of my thinking.
 Tasks like these not only "real-world", they cater to multiple learning intelligences.
 The visual, spatial, kinesthetic, and auditory are all engaged.
 Some of the best lessons in the classroom mirror experiences that students may have outside the classroom.